Salt & Wind Travel

 What Is Kona Coffee?

-Yes, coffee exists elsewhere around the Big Island of Hawaii, and other Hawaiian islands, including Kaua’i and Maui, but Big Island coffee makes up 90 percent of the state’s coffee production.
+Yes, coffee exists elsewhere around the Big Island of Hawai’i and other Hawaiian islands, including Kaua’i and Maui, but Big Island coffee makes up 90 percent of the state’s coffee production.

 Big Island Waterfall

-Brief History Of Kona Coffee In Hawai’i
+A (Brief) History Of Coffee In Hawai’i

 A handful of coffee plantations and farms established themselves in the next decade, like Greenwell Farms in 1850.
 Founded by English businessman Henry Nicholas Greenwell, today it is one of the area’s largest and oldest Kona coffee farms.